ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Framework/Services/SystemLogging/index.rst

-Systems / Framework / <SETUP> / Service / SystemLogging - Sub-subsection
+Systems / Framework / <INSTANCE> / Service / SystemLogging - Sub-subsection
 ========================================================================

 SystemLoggingHandler is the implementation of the Logging service in the DISET framework